 - Lowlights: very expensive for a room without a window, not close to an MRT station, not too many tourist spots around the hotel

-Boutique hotels in Singapore: which one are you going to book?
+Which Singapore boutique hotel are you going to book?

-But I also like to check the hotel’s website and see if they have any promotions like staycation deals or a advance purchase deals.
+But I also like to check the hotel’s website and see if they have any promotions like staycation deals or advance purchase deals.
 Definitely check the hotel websites (which I included for all three hotels).

 I hope you like this post and have found it useful when it comes to finding a boutique hotel in Singapore.
 Let me know in the comments which one you are booking for your next trip to Singapore.